Iframe

 - Add a Title for accessibility.

-The iframe renders with border: none by default.
+border: none by default.
 Use the className field to add Bootstrap utility classes for additional styling.

 Script

 Loads an external JavaScript file into the page.
-The script tag is appended to <head> when the component mounts and removed when it unmounts.
+The script tag is appended to<head> when the component mounts and removed when it unmounts.

 Properties